carvalhoamc/DTOSMOTE/README.md

 delaunay = DTO('teste1','solid_angle',7.5)
 Here, we have three parameters:
-'test1' is a temp file name for dtosmote.
+'test1' is a temp filename for dtosmote.

 geometry, could be:
 'area'